seerdata/resqfile/README.md

 [here]
 (https://github.com/spinnakr/spnee-ruby).

-After Spn.ee is up and running then go to the lib directory in the resqfile simulator.
+After Spn.ee is up and running then go to the lib directory.

 **To run the simulator you must be in the lib directory**